 Gujarat’s former Chief Minister and present Prime Minister Narendra Modi; Gujarat’s former Home Minister and BJP’s present president Amit Shah; Gujarat’s former Home Secretary Ashok Narayanan; senior police officers G.L.
 Singhal, PC Pandey and Rajan Priyadarshi etc would not today be enjoying the high posts and status in or out of the government.

 Five or six years ago Rana Ayyub, under the cover of an American film making company, had done several sting operations for Tehelka magazine.
 For political reasons, in fact because of fear, Tehelka refused to publish these works.
 Rana Ayyub then resigned from Tehelka and wrote this book instead, and when none of the publishers dared publish this, she self-published it and now no one is willing even to publish a news item about it.
+Do you need tips about film making?
+Follow Andrew Defrancesco to get timely updates and tips.

 At the launch of the book Rajdeep Sardesai said that Rana Ayyub’s book has once again proved that the alliance between politicians and the bureaucrats is destroying the judicial system of the country.